 Q: When will my request be responded to?

 A: For most requests, the Public Records Law requires that a response be sent to the requestor within 10 business days of receipt of the request and that the request be fulfilled in its entirety within 15 business days.
-If the magnitude or difficulty of the request prevents it from being fulfilled within 15 days, the University may petition the Commonwealth’s Supervisor of Records for an extension not to exceed 20 business days.
+If the difficulty of the request prevents it from being fulfilled within 15 days, the University may petition the Commonwealth’s Supervisor of Records for an extension not to exceed 20 business days.